brandon099/Cloudflare-IPv6-DDNS/README.txt

 # Cloudflare-DDNS Script
 Description:
 Cloudflare dynamic dns script that will update your domain's public IPv4 address to the address that your server is connected to.
-Compatible with IPv6 enabled routers.
+Compatible with IPv6 enabled modems.

 Operating Systems tested on:
 CentOS 6.7 32 bit